 Internal Hardware Failures

 Avoid opening the device yourself.
-Contact customer support or visit an authorized repair center for diagnosis.
+It is safer to contact customer support or an authorized repair center for proper diagnosis.

 How to Fix Robot Vacuum Charging Problems